BackHornpipes

 In current English dance circles, a hornpipe is a strongly dotted tune to which you would do a step-hop.
 Nottingham Swing (often to the tune Phillebelula All The Way) is the best-known example, but there are many others, old and new, though these days they are mainly the province of ceilidh dancers.
 Note that although it's notated as a dotted quaver followed by a semiquaver it's really played as a quaver followed by a semiquaver — it's really more 6/8 time than 4/4 time.
 But it doesn't sound like a jig, because the accompaniment is different.

 There is also an undotted hornpipe.
 Bob Lilley chose one of these when his dance “The Fast Packet” was published in CDSS News, since Americans expect every English dance to have its own tune.
 He told me he did this just to be different, and every time I've danced it in England it's been to a dotted hornpipe.
-I've now written a dotted hornpipe called Another Fast Packet which some callers in the States are using for the dance.
+I've now written a dotted hornpipe called Another Fast Packet which some callers in England and the States are using for the dance.

-In the States, among contra dance musicians, the dots have been taken out and basically a hornpipe is the same as a reel.
+In the States, among contra dance musicians the dots have been taken out and basically a hornpipe is the same as a reel.
 For instance, “Fisher's Hornpipe” is a traditional dance tune dating back to the late 1700's according to this web page.

 I had thought the notational difference was that a hornpipe is written with four beats to the bar and a reel with two, but I'm told both can be written either way.